 We also used our data to find out if there were any cool car color trends based on geographic location.
 We determined the states where each color is most popular.
 Black vehicles were more popular in New Hampshire than in any other state.
 New Hampshire had the highest percentage of black cars sold, with 25.30%.
 Blue cars were most popular in Rhode Island, and red cars were most popular in Utah.

 And, which state is literally going green?
 Idaho.
-The chart below shows the states where each car color is most popular based on our nationwide sales data.1
+The chart below shows the states where each car color is most popular based on our nationwide sales data.

-Americans embrace their individuality, but according to our data, they love uniformity in their used cars colors.
+Americans embrace their individuality, but according to our data, they love uniformity in their used car colors.
 Black was the most popular car color sold nationwide by CarMax, with white coming in a close second.
-To find out more about the most popular car colors in your neck of the woods, check out the CarMax Color Trends Tool.